krussll/tarothappy/_posts/2020-11-06-lawn-bowls-hand-signals.md

 This is used to tell the bowler to bowl on their forehand.

-This signal is done by raising your left hand to indicate the side of the green you want the bowl to come down,
+This signal is done by raising your left hand to indicate the side of the green you want the bowl to come down.

 ### Bowl on the backhand